 🧬

 Key role in polyglutamine diseases.
 Some genetic disorders, including Huntington's disease, are caused by abnormally long stretches of repeated glutamine residues (polyglutamine tracts) in proteins.
 When these glutamine repeats exceed a threshold length, the protein misfolds and aggregates, killing neurons.
-The precise reasons why glutamine repeats are toxic is still an active area of research.
+The precise mechanism of polyglutamine toxicity remains an active area of research.

 Where Glutamine Is Found

-As a conditionally essential amino acid, glutamine is synthesized by the body but is also richly available in food:
+As a conditionally essential amino acid, glutamine is synthesized by the body but is also richly available in both animal and plant foods.
+Values below are approximate per standard serving: